I am not surprised you are on the search for the best political podcasts.

 Numbers, data, and verifiable information is the name of the game with the FiveThirtyEight podcast, more than any other political podcasts out there.
 If you want the numbers and the data more than an opinion from talking heads with an agenda, this is where you’re going to want to listen.

-Tim Young is the host of Examining Politics, a young conservative comedian that brings a lot of happiness and humor to the outrageousness of our modern political environment.
+Tim Young is the host of No Things Considered, a young conservative comedian that brings a lot of happiness and humor to the outrageousness of our modern political environment.

-A quick listen (these political podcasts are 20 minutes long or so), Tim isn’t afraid of skewering those on both sides of the aisle.
-Think of this podcast like a right-leaning version of John Oliver’s show on HBO.
+A quick listen (the episodes are 20 minutes long or so), Tim isn’t afraid of skewering those on both sides of the aisle.
+Think of it as a right-leaning version of John Oliver’s show on HBO.

 Tim does a great job of shining a bright light on the absurd “always outraged, everything is awful” world our mainstream media peddles these days.